How Long Will Pain last After Wisdom Teeth Removal?

 The worst discomfort occurs during the first six hours after local anesthetic has worn off.
 Take your medication while you are still numb.
 People do better when they take their medications on time and stay ahead of pain and swelling.
 It is possible that slight bleeding may reoccur especially after eating and drinking.
 If significant bleeding occurs, place fresh gauze packs or wadded paper towel over the surgical site that is actively bleeding and bite very firmly for thirty minutes.
 Avoid spitting or using straws, as they can cause bleeding by creating negative and positive pressure in the mouth.
 You can minimize swelling by using cold packs for the first 24 hours.
 This should be used next to the surgical sites 20 minutes on and 20 minutes off.
 Day one, do not brush, rinse or spit.
 Day two, brush your teeth with a soft toothbrush.
 You should also begin gentle rinses with warm salt water 2-3x per day (especially after meal time and before bed).
 Avoid smoking for at least 3 days and avoid chewing tobacco until the surgical sites are completely healed.
 Patients who use tobacco experience a longer recovery period and a higher level of complications.

 Platelet Rich Fibrin or PRF decreases the chance of Dry Socket, Pain, Swelling and Jaw Bone infections that can persist after oral surgery.
-PRF is prepared by spinning the patients own blood in a centrifuge and isolating the PRF which is a thick yellow jello-like isolate.
+PRF in wisdom teeth removal is prepared by spinning the patients own blood in a centrifuge and isolating the PRF which is a thick yellow jello-like isolate.
 During Wisdom Tooth Removal Surgery, jaw bone is exposed.
 In bone there is very little blood supply as compared to other tissues in the human body.
 In areas where there is little blood, the body has less ability to heal quickly and less defense against infection.
 We place PRF into tooth wisdom tooth extraction sites.
 In the absence of the PRF, dental extractions sites are left to heal open to the oral cavity and there is a bony hole in the jaw bone.
 Saliva, bacteria and other contaminants are free to pour down into the jaw bone.
 When PRF is placed into the extraction site, the PRF protects the site from infection and enriches the area with Fibrin, Platelets, White Blood Cells and Bone Growth Factors that accelerate jaw bone healing.
 In Cases of very difficult removals, Natural Bone Grafts with PRF may be necessary.
-PRF for Dental Implants is also very helpful in decreasing the healing time after dental implant surgery.
+PRF for dental implants is also very helpful in decreasing the healing time after dental implant surgery.

 The Wisdom tooth is the third and last molar on each side of your upper and lower jaws.
 These teeth commonly come in the mouth in late teenage or early twenties and are the final teeth to erupt in the mouth.
 Wisdom teeth are the most common molars which fail to erupt in the mouth due to their far most location and reduced jaw bone growth and space causing physical hindrance.
 Due to obstruction in their path of eruption in the mouth, tilted and rotated wisdom molars present which often cause infection and swelling of surrounding gum tissues.
 Infection and swelling occurs especially when food particles cannot be cleaned with daily brushing and becomes accumulated in the spaces between gums and teeth.
 Severe infection occurs and it becomes necessary to remove tilted, crooked and drifted wisdom teeth by exposing and removing surrounding jaw bone.
 American Dental Association recommends thorough check up of wisdom teeth around 16-19 years of age and their early removal if necessary to prevent serious side effects in future.